Body Without Soul

-Body Without Soul (Tělo bez duše) is a 1996 documentary film about a number of 14- to 17-year-old boys in Prague working as prostitutes.
-The creator of the documentary, Wiktor Grodecki, interviews the boys about their lives and how they got into sex work.
+Body Without Soul (Tělo bez duše) is a 1996 documentary film about a number of underage 14- to 17-year-old boys in Prague who were being sold and abused as child prostitutes.
+The creator of the documentary, Wiktor Grodecki, interviews the boys about their lives and how they became victims of sex trafficking.
 The film explores their hopes and fears, and the boys talk about their bodies and souls, money, their sexual orientation, AIDS, their dreams, and death.

 The film is the second of Grodecki's three films about male prostitution, the others being Not Angels But Angels (1994) and Mandragora (1997).